 In Sweden, the working week is Monday to Friday with most offices shutting down for the weekend.
 Therefore, Saturday is traditionally a day for shopping.
-Nowadays many people go shopping on Sundays as well, although not all shops will be open on both days.
+Nowadays many people go shopping on Sundays as well, although not all shops may be open on both days.

-Shops are usually open from 10 am until 6 pm on Monday to Saturday.
+Shops are usually open from 10 am to 6 pm on Monday to Saturday.
 Most supermarkets are open for longer hours and larger ones may even be open until late at night.
-On Sundays, larger shops are open from 11am to 5pm.
+On Sundays, larger shops are open from 11 am to 5 pm.

 The typical shopping areas in Stockholm are Östermalm, Södermalm and the City Center.
+IKEA has two stores in Stockholm, at Kungens Kurva and Barkarby, and offers a shuttle service from the city center.